 Novant Health clinical trial research teams are made up of healthcare specialists, including physicians, nurses, study coordinators, data management and regulatory professionals.
 We partner with Institutional Review Boards to ensure all study volunteers have the information they need to make informed decisions about participating in a clinical cancer trial.

 Participation in a research trial is a personal decision.
 If you want to participate in a clinical trial, speak to your care team.
 Your specialist will review with you the benefits and possible risks of participating.

 Clinical trials are research studies designed to answer specific scientific questions and find effective solutions for preventing, diagnosing or treating a disorder or disease.

-Our clinical research team consists of physicians, nurses, social workers and other healthcare professionals that will ensure you have everything you need for a comfortable experience.
-The process of every clinical trial depends on the type of trial you are interested in, and each trial varies in length.
-Some studies may last a few weeks; others may last months, even years.
-Our research team will work closely with you so that you understand the time investments that will be required of you and answer any questions before you agree to participate.
+The process depends on the type of study being conducted.
+Trials vary in length.
+Some studies may last a few weeks; others may last months or years.
+Our research teams work closely with volunteers so that they understand the required time investments and other aspects of the study before they agree to participate.

 - Why am I an ideal candidate?